Best Roadside Safety Discs – Buyer’s Guide

 - No batteries included with the set.

-Heliar LED Road Flares – Great Build Quality
+Heliar LED Road Flares (Emergency Disc) – Great Build Quality

 Flashes are very bright.
 Motorists will see you from afar, no matter if you’re stuck in the rain or snow.
 Daylight visibility is also nice.
 Overcast or partially sunny skies won’t block its reflective capabilities, so use them any time of the day or night.